Contents

 5. Network Configuration:

-Adjust firewall settings to allow communication on specified ports.
+Set the firewall to allow communication through specified ports.

 6. Security Measures: